-What are the differences between therapists and counselors?
+What are the differences between therapists and counsellors?

-In some provinces in Canada, law does not allow the word psychotherapy.
-All forms of psychotherapy are called counseling.
-The term psychotherapy is restricted so therapists must call themselves counselors.
-They have to talk in terms of counseling when they provide the equivalent of psychotherapy.
+In some provinces in Canada, the law does not allow the word psychotherapy.
+All forms of psychotherapy are called counselling.
+The term psychotherapy is restricted so nonregistered practitioners must call themselves counsellors.
+They have to talk regarding counselling when they provide the equivalent of psychotherapy.
 It's a little confusing.

 Why attend therapy?